dotnet/docs/docs/architecture/devops-for-aspnet-developers/monitoring.md

 Azure Monitor also provides [real time alerts](/azure/monitoring-and-diagnostics/insights-alerts-portal) based on metrics, administrative events, and other criteria.

+> [!NOTE]
-> [!NOTE]: Currently alerting on web app metrics is only available in the Alerts (classic) service.*
+> Currently alerting on web app metrics is only available in the Alerts (classic) service.

 The [Alerts (classic) service](/azure/monitoring-and-diagnostics/monitor-quick-resource-metric-alert-portal) can be found in Azure Monitor or under the **Monitoring** section of the App Service settings.